deepnimma/Misc-Projects/README.md

-## Repo for Smaller Projects I do for Practice
+## Repository for Smaller Projects I do for Practice

 ### -Deepesh Nimma